FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_netconf/readme.md

 described by 3 configurable mount-request parameters:

-1.  **Maximum number of connection attempts [count]** - Maximum number of initial connection retries; when it is reached, the NETCONF won't try to connect to device anymore.
+1.  **Maximum number of connection attempts [count]** - Maximum number of initial connection retries.
+This is used when no connection is yet established for given node inside uniconfig transaction; when it is reached, the NETCONF won't try to connect to device anymore.
 By default, this value is set to 1.
-2.  **Maximum number of reconnection attempts [count]** - Maximum number of reconnection retries; when it is reached, the NETCONF won't try to reconnect to device anymore.
+2.  **Maximum number of reconnection attempts [count]** - Maximum number of reconnection retries.
+This is used when connection was already successfully established and ongoing (not yet closed), but it dropped (from device side); when it is reached, the NETCONF won't try to reconnect to device anymore.
 By default, this value is set to 1.
 3.  **Initial timeout between attempts [seconds]** - The first timeout between reconnection attempts in milliseconds.
 The default